MrSuperjaffa/PSPerfMonitor/README.md

 # Performance Monitor for Windows & NVIDIA GPUs
-Version 1.3 by Mr_Superjaffa#5430.
+Version 1.3.1 by Mr_Superjaffa#5430
-Thanks to Alexey Kamenev for his GPUPerfCounters.
+Thanks to Alexey Kamenev for his GPUPerfCounters

 The goal with this project was to collect system perfomance data in regards to a specified application and output to CSV.